 How did Temple Terrace Farm 2 School get started?

 The short answer to this question is: Temple Terrace Farm2School is an outgrowth of the most recent community garden initiative within the city.
 The City of Temple Terrace has had community gardens, school gardens and farmers markets throughout its history.
-But never an organization dedicated specifically to building gardens and offering continued support to school garden partners.
+But never an organization dedicated specifically to building school gardens and offering continued support.

 Temple Terrace Farm2School